 Philadelphia Water Ice Factory is another bigger brand, which began in 1988 in Philly’s Port Richmond neighborhood.
 After experiencing much growth, it is now primarily a wholesale company, providing many flavors of water ice, as well as freezer equipment and pushcarts to other businesses.
 There are countless mom-and-pop style water ice shops across the city, as well.
 Truly, no neighborhood is without one.

-Many of these spots take pride in making their own water ice from fresh fruit, with creative, fresh flavors that innovate beyond classic lemon and cherry.
+Many of the local spots take pride in making their own water ice from fresh fruit, with creative, fresh flavors that innovate beyond classic lemon and cherry.
 And while the Italian-American influence is strong, there are folks from many different backgrounds running water ice businesses!
 A few local spots to check out include:

 - D’Emilio’s Old World Ice Treats: 1928 E. Passyunk Ave., Philadelphia; (215) 514-3930